coda/packs-sdk/docs/get-started/cli.md

 ### Register an API token

 The `coda` CLI uses the Coda API under the hood to upload your code, and likewise needs an API token to operate.
-Registering an API token is a one-time setup step that must be done for each new pack.
+Registering an API token is a one-time setup step that must be done for each new Pack.

 1. Register an API key for Pack uploads: